-We are not aware of any actual or potential non-compliance with laws and regulations that could have a material effect on the Council's ability to conduct its business or on the results and financial position disclosed in the financial statements for the year ended 31 March 2018.
+We are not aware of any actual or potential non-compliance with laws and regulations that could have a material effect on the Council's ability to conduct its business or on the results and financial position disclosed in the financial statements for the year ended 31 March 2019.

-A review of the internal control processes was carried out by internal audit to establish whether assurance has been obtained for key controls operating during the financial year ending 31 March 2018.
-The overall conclusion is as follows: "In our opinion, notwithstanding the significant issues raised above, during the year ended 31 March 2018, Douglas Borough Council's systems in relation to risk management, control and governance were, on balance, broadly adequate and operating effectively, thereby providing a satisfactory level of assurance in relation to the effective and efficient achievement of Douglas Borough Council's objectives for the year ended 31 March 2018."
+A review of the internal control processes was carried out by internal audit to establish whether assurance has been obtained for key controls operating during the financial year ending 31 March 2019.
+The overall conclusion is as follows: "In our opinion, notwithstanding the control issues identified in relation to the limited assurance review performed during the year ended 31 March 2019 and the ongoing process of developing risk management across the Council, Douglas Borough Council's systems in relation to risk management, control and governance were, on balance, broadly adequate and operating effectively, thereby providing a satisfactory level of assurance in relation to the effective and efficient achievement of Douglas Borough Council's objectives for the year ended 31 March 2019."
 Recommendations made by the internal auditors are considered by service managers as appropriate and suitable actions taken.

 Attention is drawn to the fact that systems of internal control and corporate governance are designed to manage rather than eliminate the risk of failure to achieve objectives.
 They can therefore only provide reasonable and not absolute assurance.
-Accordingly, reasonable assurance is given that, the Council's internal control and corporate governance arrangements are adequate and operate effectively during the year ending 31 March 2018.
+Accordingly, reasonable assurance is given that, the Council's internal control and corporate governance arrangements are adequate and operate effectively during the year ending 31 March 2019.

-D W Christian MBE JP Leader of the Council/ Chairman of the Executive Committee 30 April 2018 K J Rice BA (Hons) Solicitor Chief Executive 30 April 2018
+D W Christian MBE JP Leader of the Council/ Chairman of the Executive Committee 21 May 2019 K J Rice BA (Hons) Solicitor Chief Executive 21 May 2019